 Some links in this post may be affiliate links

-Barberton Groundsel also called Succulent Bush Senecio or Barberton Senecio is among perennial Senecio varieties and is densely packed with lime-green, finger-like, succulent leaves on fleshy stems.
+Senecio barbertonicus also called Barberton Groundsel, Succulent Bush Senecio or Barberton Senecio is among perennial Senecio varieties and is densely packed with lime-green, finger-like, succulent leaves on fleshy stems.
 The leaves are about 2-4 inches long and lie parallel to the fleshy stem and point upwards.

-The fleshy leaves and stems store water, which allows Barberton Senecio to go for a considerably long period without being watered placing it among the best drought-tolerant plants.
+The fleshy leaves and stems store water, which allows Barberton Senecio to go for a considerably long period without being watered.
+This places it among the drought-tolerant plants with low water needs.

 Botanical name: Senecio barbertonicus